(konishi) Translators: andrei introduction:

 is A for grownups.

-Ne kotchi e (hey you over here) is a shiritori For grownups.
-Me too I can say sort of thing.
+Ne e kite (hey you come here) is a shiritori For grownups.
+Me too I can say This of thing.

-I if this utterance Complies the rules of the game.
+I wonder if this Complies the rules of the game.
 Fish and For

 Oh I'm so sorry! not ta! tis ru